POSYDON-code/POSYDON/docs/visualization/VHD/VHD.rst

 Counting binaries populations
 -----------------------------

-You can browse throught binaries file to get the count of all the distinct binaries occurences with the 'ParseDataFrame' class.
-Counts can be accessed in the 'count_dict' attribute witch is a python `Counter` object, and frequencies with the 'get_frequencies()' method (Parsing may excee d10 s/M lines for fixed format Dataframes).You can also get the n most frequent binaries by using the 'get_most_numpy(k)' method.
+You can loop through the binary file to count identical binary simulations with the `ParseDataFrame` class.
+The counts are accessible in the `count_dict` attribute which is a `Counter` python object and the frequencies with the `get_frequencies()` method.
+You can also get the n most frequent binaries using the `get_most_numpy(k)` method.

 .. code-block:: python